alifornia Accidental Release Prevention (CalARP) Program

 CalARP Facilities Public Review and Comment Period

 New submittals and resubmittals of RMPs are subject to a 45-day public review and comment period after the CUPA deems the RMP complete.
 RMPs are public records available for review by appointment at the Environmental Services office in City Hall.
-To schedule a review, please submit a request through the City’s public records portal.
+To schedule a review, please submit a request through the Environmental Services Records Review Page.

 Facilities currently within the comment and review period will be listed below.